 Once the rusted leaves are removed, continue the full curing process with your garlic and onions, and store them like normal.

 How to treat rust on plants organically

 Unfortunately, there are no reliable controls for treating rust organically.

 Homemade remedies (with mixed results) can be found online, but in all honesty, there’s not much an organic gardener can do once garlic rust sets in.

-Throw the infected leaves in the trash (not the compost bin!), wash your hands and clothes, and disinfect your shears to prevent the fungus from spreading.
+Throw the infected leaves in the trash (not the compost bin), wash your hands and clothes, and disinfect your pruning shears to prevent the fungus from spreading to other plants.

 Even with the infected leaves removed, the garlic stalk should continue to photosynthesize and send energy down to the bulb.

 Easy ways to reduce or prevent allium rust

 You are pretty much at the mercy of the weather when it comes to allium rust, but there are a few things you can do to try to prevent it:

 - The fungus flourishes when the weather is cool, sunlight is low, and humidity is high.
 If you live in this type of climate or had a very wet/gray season, avoid watering your plants late in the day, and especially avoid watering the leaves if they won’t have a chance to dry out before evening.